GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Rai** (*unique*)
 $13,000 , 3.25 lbs.
 Longsword (Large)
-This shortsword is made for a gaint and features a wonderful keen blade.
+This shortsword is made for a giant and features a wonderful keen blade.
 When the wielder presses attack, the attack type may be treated as a Cutting attack. *If the attack roll result of any attack with the weapon would be a 7, 13, or qualify to damage armor, it also inflicts an electrical attack*.
 If its name is known, *an electrical attack is inflicted against each foe within a cleave performed by the wielder*.

 **Ralafasse** (*unique*)